-In NEW YORK TRANSFORMED: The Architecture of Cross & Cross, renowned architect Peter Pennoyer and historian Anne Walker trace the exceptional 35-year tenure of John Walter Cross and Eliot Cross.
+In New York Transformed, Pennoyer and Walker trace the exceptional 35-year tenure of John Walter Cross and Eliot Cross.
 Organized by residential projects, country houses, and civic and commercial architecture, the book includes more than 300 historic and modern photographs, as well as architectural plans and sketches.
-Throughout, Pennoyer and Walker showcase how the brothers and businessmen brought their imagination and dignified style to the streets of New York and beyond, transforming pockets of Manhattan and the surrounding region with their nuanced taste.
+The brothers and businessmen brought their imagination and dignified style to the streets of New York and beyond, transforming pockets of Manhattan and the surrounding region with their nuanced taste.

-When the Cross brothers started their firm in 1907, they were talented at designing anything from elegant Colonial Revival townhouses, clubs and estates, such as those for Electra Havemeyer Webb, founder of the Shelburne Museum, and Henry Francis du Pont, founder of the Winterthur Museum, to modern office buildings and soaring skyscrapers.
-In 1922, they successfully parlayed their architectural success into Eliot Cross’s real estate enterprise Webb & Knapp, creating opportunities for profit in their projects—like the revolutionary townhouse enclave of Sutton Place.
-During the 1920s and 1930s, the firm took on a series of major commercial commissions, including the brilliant RCA Victor Building (General Electric Building); Chickering Hall, the elegant, Gothic headquarters for the American Piano Company; the substantial yet restrained City Bank Farmer’s Trust Company building; and of course, their building for Tiffany & Company, which stands as the last important pre-war merchant palace to be added to the Fifth Avenue streetscape.
+When the Cross brothers started their firm in 1907, they were talented at designing anything from elegant Colonial Revival townhouses, clubs, and estates, such as those for Electra Havemeyer Webb, founder of the Shelburne Museum, and Henry Francis du Pont, founder of the Winterthur Museum, to modern office buildings and soaring skyscrapers.
+In 1922, they successfully parlayed their architectural success into Eliot Cross’ real estate enterprise Webb & Knapp, creating opportunities for profit in their projects—like the revolutionary townhouse enclave of Sutton Place.
+During the 1920s and 1930s, the firm took on a series of major commercial commissions, including the brilliant RCA Victor Building (General Electric Building); the substantial yet restrained City Bank Farmer’s Trust Company building; and of course, their building for Tiffany & Co., which stands as the last important pre-war merchant palace to be added to the Fifth Avenue streetscape.